*** A new version of this blog that uses a more realistic way to inject an error can be found here. ***

-There is no better way to try ML-driven incident and root cause detection than with a production application that is experiencing a problem.
+There is no better way to try ML-driven root cause analysis than with a production application that is experiencing a problem.
 The machine learning will not only detect the problem, but also show its root cause.
 But no user wants to induce a problem in their app just to experience the magic of our technology!
 So, although it's second best, an alternative is to try Zebrium with a sample real-life application, break the app and then see what Zebrium detects.
 One of our customers kindly introduced us to Google's microservices demo app - Online Boutique.

-This blog, and the accompanying video, will show you how to install and break the sample app using a local minkube Kubernetes cluster running on your laptop.
+This blog, and the accompanying video, will show you how to install and break the sample app using a local minikube Kubernetes cluster running on your laptop.
 The entire process, including installing Istio, Promethues, Kiali, Online Boutique, plus signing up for a Zebrium account and installing Zebrium log and metrics collectors, takes 20-30 minutes.

 Important: Before starting, you will need to install minikube (instructions for Linux, MacOS and Windows here).
 You'll also need to install git, helm and curl (Google "curl" for your platform) if you don't already have them.